mdancho84/mdancho84.github.io/_drafts/explore-simplified-exploratory-data-analysis-eda-in-r.md

 image_preview: "/assets/explore_thumbnail_2.jpg"

 ---
 In 2015, exploratory data analysis (also known as figuring out why my data is so messed up) would take me any where from 8 hours to 1 week.
-Yeah, it wasn't the highlight of my time because I wanted to get to modeling (now called machine learning) as fast as possible.
-Why?
-Because that's where I could get the insights that drove my business.
+I wanted to get to modeling (now called machine learning) as fast as possible because that's where I could get the insights that drove my business. **But EDA was holding me back.**

 So fast-forward to today.
 I'm happy to say I've stumbled across a NEW R package that **takes 8+ hours of work and compresses it into about 5-minutes.** A mere 7 hour and 55 minute improvement.

 **What R package is it?** It's called `explore`.
 And I want to share it with you so you can do EDA in under 5-minutes.
 Here's what you learn in this R-Tip: